zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{cases}
 $$

-such that the *relative refractive index* is
+such that the *relative wavenumber* is

 $$ \tag{11.8}
 	m(\bm{r}, \omega)